-Art Nouveau B-cities: Budapest, Brussels and Barcelona
+Art Nouveau B-cities to visit in 2020: Budapest, Brussels and Barcelona

 Some people say that the Art Nouveau B-cities of Budapest, Brussels and Barcelona are very distinct, but we are not that sure about it.